zusizusi/vcstool-repos-shortcut-chx/README.md

-# vcstool repos shortcut chrome extension
+# repos shortcut chrome extension for vcstools

 A Chrome extension that adds a shortcut button to open the URLs of repositories listed in the repos file.